๐Ÿ”’Deviance and Social Control

 1. Which two techniques both involve minimizing the significance of a deviant act, and how do they differ in their approach?

-2. A corporate executive embezzles funds and argues, "I've given this company 20 years of my life—I deserve this."
+2. A corporate executive embezzles funds and argues, "I've given this company 20 years of my life.
+I deserve this."
 Which technique of neutralization does this best illustrate, and why might the Claim of Entitlement also apply?

 3. Compare and contrast Denial of Responsibility with Defense of Necessity.
 How does each technique position the offender's agency differently?
+(Hint: one removes agency entirely, while the other claims deliberate action that was justified.)

 4. If an FRQ presents a scenario where a gang member commits a crime "for the neighborhood," which technique applies, and how does this challenge assumptions about deviants rejecting mainstream values?